JJUA55102U Laws of Armed Conflict: Rules, Principles, Context

 The course aims to provide students with the analytical tools needed to

-1) identify and critically reflect upon theoretical problems in the rules pertaining to war (laws of war and international humanitarian law) and
+1) identify and critically reflect upon theoretical problems in the rules pertaining to the use of force and the conduct of warfare and

 The following textbook will be used: